cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 }
 {% endhighlight %}

-<div class="citation"><a href="https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/mm/swapfile.c?h=v6.19#n1341">swap_alloc_slow()</a> from Linux 6.19</div>
+<div class="citation"><a href="https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/mm/swap file.c?h=v6.19#n1341">swap_alloc_slow()</a> from Linux 6.19</div>

 {% endcc %}

-Higher priority devices get used first.
+What this code basically says is, higher priority devices get used first.
 That sounds fine, right?
 Of course it does, that's why users [configure it this way all the time](https://forum.endeavouros.com/t/zram-vs-zswap-why-choose-one-over-the-other/75980/5).
 But such users have unwittingly created a trap that grows more and more likely with more uptime.

-So why is that?
-Well, since the swap on the zram device has the highest priority, the kernel prefers zram for all allocations.
+The trap is this: since the swap on the zram device has the highest priority, the kernel prefers zram for all allocations.
 When zram fills up, it switches to the disk based swap for all future allocations.

 That means that without intervention, your precious zram gets filled with whatever pages *happened to be swapped out first*.
-That is usually totally inversely correlated with the pages that you actually need *now*.
+That is usually completely inversely correlated with the pages that you actually need *now*.

 In a typical desktop session, these pages are usually cold, initialisation time